cbednarski/pulse/readme.md

 }
 ```

-Run `composer install`, include `/vendor/autoload.php`, and you're off to the races!
+Run `composer install`, include `vendor/autoload.php`, and you're off to the races!

 ## Example Usage

-`healthcheck.php`
+Here's an example implementation of `healthcheck.php` that checks connectivity to memcache:

 ```php
 $pulse = new cbednarski\Pulse\Pulse();

 $pulse->add("Check that config file is readable", function(){